 We note that Authority accepted Seqwater's proposed escalator in the previous 2015-16 to 2017-18 price investigation.
 Seqwater's previous index resulted in higher estimations.
-Seqwater proposed 3.46% (nominal) for 2013/14 and 2014/15 and 3.38% (nominal) for each year thereafter.
+Seqwater proposed 3.46 per cent (nominal) for 2013-14 and 2014-15 and 3.38 per cent (nominal) for each year thereafter.
 The escalator was based on a composite index of Qld WPI forecasts, forecast CPI and the 10 year average of the non-residential building index.
-Costs were weighted based on assumptions regarding rise and fall provisions in Segwater contracts.
+Costs were weighted based on assumptions regarding rise and fall provisions in Seqwater contracts.